ctrueden/ctrueden.github.io/_pages/deus/Wednesday12.md

-!!Events
+---
+layout: page
+title: Wednesday12
+permalink: /deus/Wednesday12
+category: deus
+---
+## Events

 *Travel to Arcadia, meet Boris, join the Silent Syndicate, uncover Josef's plot to kill Boris *Learn more about necrophagic grafts, Pandora's Children, the Brotherhood, and Trenton's past

-!!News
+## News

-Double-check news at ((Events)) page.
+Double-check news at [Events](Events) page.
 Fill in players if they go anywhere with news access.
-*See ((Talk20060205)) for details on how Pandora's Children have organized a smear campaign against Ridge and soulmechs in general.
+*See [Talk20060205](Talk20060205) for details on how Pandora's Children have organized a smear campaign against Ridge and soulmechs in general.
 *On the 12th, &quot;fortune cookie&quot; emails are received:

 **__Noun__: